 Home and apartment vacancy rates are 7.0% in Belmont.
 NeighborhoodScout analysis shows that this rate is lower than 53.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Belmont neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Belmont neighborhood buck this trend.
 67.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Belmont neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 99.5% of all American neighborhoods.